another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 ### Ingredients

-* Choose behaviors you'd like
+* Choose behaviors you'd like.
-* Select a small step
+* Select a small step.
-* Choose the consequence you will use (praise or points)
+* Choose the consequence you will use (praise or points).
-* Notice and reinforce the instances of behavior
+* Notice and reinforce the instances of behavior.
-* When behavior instances occur consistently, make the requirement slightly bigger
+* When behavior instances occur consistently, make the requirement slightly .bigger
-  * if you _don't_ see the progress, try to make the requirement smaller
+  * if you _don't_ see the progress, try to make the requirement smaller.

+### TODO-EXAMPLE

 ### FAQ